aeyll-11/NETFLIX-Flutter/README.md

 This is my first project on Flutter.

-The Subject was to make an Movie App.
+The Subject was to make a MovieApp.
 On the HomeScreen we should be able to display Movies with Horizontal Slider.
 Each movie display onTap the title, an image, the genre and the description on an other page.

 An IU was excepted.
-I choose to recreate IU Netflix for the Project.
+I choose to recreate Netflix IU for the Project.

+My Project Goals :
+- Getting a good understanding of Flutter basic functions and synthax ☑ ;
+- Recreate the Netflix IU from Scratch ☑ ;
+- Doing App i could keep Working on and Update on my Dev Journey ☑ ;

+Advice are Welcome ;

 ## Getting Started